hzitoun/machine_learning_from_scratch_matlab_python/README.md

 # Machine Learning in Python from scratch
 All the work done by me as a part of the excellent Stanford University's Machine Learning Course on Coursera + A Vectorized Python implementation resembling **as closely as possible** to both provided and personally-completed code in the octave/matlab.
-The course is taught by [Andrew Ng](https://en.wikipedia.org/wiki/Andrew_Ng) a genius and an excellent popularizer, which is a rare combination
+The course is taught by [Andrew Ng](https://en.wikipedia.org/wiki/Andrew_Ng) a genius and an excellent popularizer, which is a rare combination.
 ## Python Implementation
 Since the course uses Octave/Matlab in programming assignments, I reimplemented [all the assignments in Python]( https://github.com/hzitoun/coursera_machine_learning_course/tree/master/algorithms_in_python) using only [NumPy](http://www.numpy.org/), [SciPy](https://www.scipy.org/), and [Matplotlib](https://matplotlib.org/).
 After that, I've converted each assignment to a [Jupyter Notebooks](https://github.com/hzitoun/coursera_machine_learning_matlab_python/tree/master/jupyter_notebooks).